 With future aspirations to work with children and families as a licensed therapist, Cronister-Morais’ research centers on recognizing the relationship between language barriers and externalizing behaviors that impact children’s social developments.

 “Teaching children how to understand language and being able to express proper emotions will impact their ability to create friendships, thus limiting peer rejection,” said Cronister-Morais.
 “Knowing that some behaviors are a product of not understanding language and emotion will help guide my methods of therapy and how to approach each child since I am specifically looking at using behavior modification and therapy in my future practices.”

 Cronister-Morais credits a lot of her success to the dedicated professors she’s had during her time at UMass Dartmouth.
 Dr. Robin Locke-Arkerson, who was the first to introduce Cronister-Morais to the research aspect of psychology, helped encourage her to eventually pursue independent research.

-“I realized that I enjoy the research aspect of the field and I was very eager to learn as much about research study as I could,” said Cronister-Morais.
+“I quickly found that I enjoyed the research aspect of the field and that I was very eager to train and learn as much about research study as I could,” said Cronister-Morais.
 “Both the faculty and my classmates have had such a positive influence on me, and I feel like I have more confidence in my abilities and within myself now.”